decodoku/A_Game_to_Benchmark_Quantum_Computers/README.md

+# Quantum Awesomeness
-# Quantum Awesomeness: A Game to Benchmark Quantum Computers
+# A Game to Benchmark Quantum Computers

 This game is designed to run on any and all prototype devices capable of universal quantum computation.
 The better the device, the better the game will run.
 This therefore allows a simple and accessible way to asses and compare these prototypes.
 For more info on the gritty details, see [here](https://medium.com/@decodoku/benchmarking-quantum-computers-with-a-game-806503b2c983).